Electrical-Extrusion/sprint-4/Objective 5 - Port Numbers.md

 | DNS | 53  |
 | RDP | 3389  |

 ## We Do
 ### Example #1
-To demonstrate, lets use what we learned above to try to connect to 'google.com'
+To demonstrate, lets use what we learned above to try to connect to 'google.com'.
+If you type 74.125.127.147 into your web browser, you'll be directed to google.com with the default port number.
+Under the hood of an IP address is a port number that can be easilly c

 1. In your web browser type 'google.com:80', this indicates that you are trying to access google.com's server, at port #80, designated for web pages.
 Since google.com is indeed a webpage, this should load the google homepage.
 ![enter image description here](https://lh3.googleusercontent.com/EAMuSfgyh0YgEerTK7ja2fNMI34RDT6jVZ1VrhXnMO_Rs_APnlwBQBOuHwX0CvWZ2JX0saluozzG)
 2. Now try typing 'google.com:443'.
 This indicates you  are trying to access google.com's server at port #443, designated for *secure* web pages.
 Should still work, since google.com is a secure webpage.